ricotandrio/typescript-express-template/README.md

 ## About The Project

-This template offers a streamlined setup for building React applications with TypeScript, Redux state management, Zod for data validation, and Vite for fast development with Hot Module Replacement (HMR).
-It includes essential ESLint rules for maintaining code quality and consistency.
+This template offers a streamlined setup for building Express API with TypeScript and Prisma as ORM.

 ## Folder Tree
 ```